Desire Named Streetcar

 [P.S.
 I do realize a fair number of people prefer buses to either of these options, but for space it was cut.
 An original line read: “Light-rail supporters — and transportation people, whether for reasons of funding, fandom, or something else, and even if they’re working toward similar goals, tend to cleave into camps (a third group, the bus people, find their vessel of choice superior to both the light-rail and monorails) — counter with a battery of well-practiced rejoinders…”]

 This entry was posted on Wednesday, January 12th, 2011 at 5:40 pm and is filed under Etc., Traffic Culture, Traffic Engineering.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.